 During your child's time in Middle School, he/she will be asked to set goals for their learning.
 These goals should cover academic and character growth.
-You will get more information on setting goals in December.

 Questions you could ask your child to help set academic goals are:

 "What do you want to achieve?
 Why do you come to school?
 What are your next steps in learning?"